Never miss a licence check again

 - Put rigorous checking processes in place to manage grey fleet

 - Adhere to specific DVSA standards if they are a goods vehicle operator

 How does it work?

-The licence data is fully integrated into your FleetCheck account and will automatically update any outstanding alerts and provide details on expiry or revocations.
+The licence data is integrated into your FleetCheck account, automatically sending prompts and reminders of licence expirations or revocations.